BERNARDINE FRANCISCAN SISTERS

 Mass will be offered for your special intentions.

-10. WEDNESDAY
+10. THURSDAY

 Prayers are requested for the needs of our congregation.